Dalekvim/type-graphql-server-template/README.md

-# type-graphql-server-template
+# Type Graphql Server Template
-A minimal type-graphql server.
+This is a minimal type-graphql server.